 Radiation exposure can have different effects depending on the dose received.
 A key factor in determining the health effects is whether it is chronic or acute.
 When a dose of radiation is received at once, then it can be called an acute exposure, and when a small dose of radiation is exposed for a long period then it is chronic exposure.

 Health effects of radiation can be classified into two categories: threshold effects and non-threshold effects.
 Threshold effects appear after a certain level of radiation exposure is reached and enough cells have been damaged to make the effect apparent.
 Non-threshold effects can occur at lower levels of radiation exposure.
-Here are few common health effects or harmful effects of radiation on human body.

 Loss of hair fall occurs when exposure to radiation is higher than 200 rems.

-Heart and Brain
+2. Heart and Brain

-Intense exposure to radiation at 1000 to 5000 rems will affect the functioning of the heart.
+Intense exposure to radiation from 1000 to 5000 rems will affect the functioning of the heart.
 Radiation kills nerve cells and small blood vessels of heart which may cause immediate death.
 Brain cells are affected if the radiation exposure is greater than 5000 rems.

 Certain body parts are affected specifically when exposed to different types of radiation sources.
 The thyroid gland may be affected when exposed to radioactive iodine.
-If exposed to a considerable amount of radioactive iodine, whole or part of thyroid can be affected.
+If exposed to a considerable amount of radioactive iodine, whole or part of the thyroid can be affected.

 A number of lymphocytic cells present in the blood will be reduced if a person is exposed to 100 rems.
 This may cause several immune problems.
 This is termed as mild radiation sickness.
 As per the reports from Nagasaki and Hiroshima, symptoms may be present more than ten years from that exposure.